denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 What does it mean to "know" something?
 Extended cognition.
 Pen, typewriter, and word processor (with detours to Kittler and Heidegger).
 Writing together.
 Models of co-authorship (and why we should pay attention).
-The massively multi-authored online novel (*Wu Ming and Lo zar non è morto*).
+The massively multi-authored online novel (*Wu Ming* and *Lo zar non è morto*).

-### Chapter 9: Secrecy, Surveillance
+### Chapter 9: Engineering for Dissent

 Encrypted literature.
-Surveillance and counter-surveillance.
+Revealment and dissimulation.
 Notions of textuality as embroiled in contemporary ideas of privacy, secrecy, and transparency.
 Computation does not necessarily work for the military-industrial apparatus (as argued by Golumbia, Lennon, and McPherson).
 Recovering and preserving textuality in computing.
-Engineering for dissent.

 ## Tech Appendix